Volunteer Opportunities.

 Why Not?

-Bedrock Radio is unique, we’re a ‘Community Health‘ radio station serving East London and South Essex (and immediate surrounding areas) serving three NHS Trusts and over ten hospitals & units, plus many more clinics.
+Bedrock Radio is unique, we’re a local radio station serving North East London and South West Essex on DAB, including providing hospital radio services to three NHS Trusts.

-Our volunteers have come from across London & Essex Including; Havering, Hackney, Barking & Dagenham, Redbridge, Brentwood, Chingford, Waltham Forest, Epping Forest & even as far as Southend-On-Sea!
+Volunteers have come from all over London & Essex Including; Havering, Hackney, Barking & Dagenham, Redbridge, Brentwood, Chingford, Waltham Forest, Epping Forest and even as far as Colchester and Southend-On-Sea!

-Bedrock Radio are always adapting to embrace latest technologies resulting in modern studios and encouraging volunteers to boost their communication skills to outreach to our community and encourage local people to listen.
+Bedrock Radio is always adapting, and looking at using technology, encouraging volunteers to boost their communication skills to outreach to our community and engaging local people to listen in!

-Our charitable objective allows us to entertain patients in hospital, but to also outreach the wider health community (For the social inclusion of outpatients, staff, community care etc.) in order to promote the benefits of a healthy lifestyle.
+Our charitable objective allows us to entertain patients in hospital, but to also outreach the wider health community on DAB Digital Radio – for the social inclusion of outpatients, staff, community care etc. in order to promote the benefits of a healthy lifestyle.

-Bedrock Radio gets involved with our community, attending events from school fetes, festivals, town shows plus more.
+Bedrock Radio gets involved with our community, attending events from fêtes, festivals, Christmas events plus more!

 We like to keep our community updated on events and encourage local people to make the switch to #YourHealthyMusicMix!